Understanding entropy production via a thermal zero-player game: Entropy on the lattice

+The concept of entropy manifests in diverse contexts, originating in the thermodynamics of heat engines \cite{callen}.
+Shannon entropy \cite{shannon} provides a natural analogue to configurational entropy in discrete systems and shares formal similarities with Gibbs entropy \cite{gibbs}.
+In quantum mechanics, von Neumann entropy \cite{vonn} quantifies the entropy of quantum states in Hilbert space.
+A further example arises in systems with strong gravitational fields: the Bekenstein entropy of a black hole \cite{bekenstein} is proportional to its horizon area.

+In our context, we take the largest extent of the occupied sites, as determined by the lattice dynamics presented above, as a surrogate for the system’s entropy.
+This provides a more physically intuitive analogy than a formal entropy measure in nonequilibrium conditions.
+Although the lattice game is self-driven before reaching thermodynamic equilibrium, the configuration defined by the extent of occupied sites from one end to the other determines the ensemble space we sample.
+This reflects the fact that the space of occupied sites is not static—it evolves with the dynamics.
+An example of such behavior is a dice where the number of faces may change with each throw, depending on thermalized dynamics.
+In our case, however, the system is governed by a thermalized game on a one-dimensional lattice.

+A more concrete and computationally efficient way to identify the extent of occupied sites is to compute the maximum and minimum positions of occupied sites using basic binary index algebra.
+For a 1D lattice $L(t)$ of size $N$ with at most $M$ occupied sites ($M < N$), we represent the state as a binary vector $ L(t) \in \{1,0\}^N$, where $1$ indicates an occupied site and $0$ an unoccupied one.
+The measure of entropy $S(t)$ is then defined as:

+where $\mathbb{I}$ denotes the indicator function mapping the positions of occupied sites to their indices.
+The quantity $S(t)$ corresponds to the difference between the maximum and minimum indices of occupied sites, and thus quantifies the spatial extent of occupied regions.

+For example, in the configuration $0101010000$, the occupied sites are at positions $\{2,4,6\}$, so $ max\mathbb{I} \left[ L(t) \right]=6$, $min\mathbb{I} \left[ L(t) \right]=2$, and $S(t)=4$.
+This reflects the total number of lattice sites spanned by the occupied region.
+As a measurable and physically intuitive quantity for tracking configurational dynamics in a self-driven lattice system, it serves as a surrogate for entropy, a measure of configurational disorder.

-Evolution of entropy measure for different temperatures $\beta=0.01, 0.1, 0.2, 0.4, 0.6, 0.8, 0.9$ are produced with two different lattice settings of $(N, M)$, (100, 20) and (150,45).
-In all cases, clear transition to entropic regime in all temperatures are observed for both Metropolis and Glauber dynamics.
+We record $S(t)$ at each MC step.
+We repeat each game play $100$ times with different inverse temperatures $\beta=\{0.01, 0.5, 0.9, 1.0, 1.5, 2.0, 5.0, 10.0\}$ and lattice settings $(N, M) \in \{ (50, 10), (40,10), (30,10) \}$.
+The lattice sizes cover different proportions of $N$ and $M$.
+The ratio $N/M$ indirectly reflects the duration for which the system remains in non-equilibrium states.
+In all cases, a clear transition to the entropic regime is observed for both Metropolis and Glauber dynamics.

+Example evolution of the game for both Metropolis and Glauber dynamics is shown in Figure \ref{game:glauber} and Figure \ref{game:metro}, at $\beta=1.0$, $N=50$ and $M=10$.
+The time evolution of lattice sites is presented in a stacked format.
+We observe how diffusion-like behavior emerges over time.
+Note that, from a stochastic dynamics perspective, payoffs correspond to acceptable moves that lead to configurations with probabilities governed by Metropolis or Glauber dynamics at the given temperature.